TheRealAnonymous008/quartz/content/details/natural sciences/physics/mechanics/Kinds of Forces.md

   A general form of Hooke's Law is seen [[Continuum Mechanics|here]].
 ## Friction
 * *Friction is always perpendicular to the normal force by definition*
+* Friction occurs between two surfaces because atoms are bonding and unbonding, exerting a small amount of resistance on the object.
+* Keep in mind that all coefficients of friction are approximations calculated from experiments.

 * **Static friction force** acts between surfaces that are not moving relative to each other.
 	* It is proportional to the normal force.
 It is harder to move a heavier object.
 We refer to the proportionality constant $\mu_s$ as the **coefficient of static friction**
 	  $$